OpenCode vs Codex vs Claude Code (2026 Comparison)

 Terminal-Bench 2.0 (Real Terminal Tasks)

-GPT-5.3-Codex and Claude Sonnet 4.6 are tied at 53%.
+Current Codex-family GPT-5 results and Claude Sonnet 4.6 land in the same band here.
 This benchmark tests practical terminal tasks rather than just PR-style bug fixes.

 Head-to-Head Speed: Claude Code vs OpenCode (Same Model)